DynareJulia/FastLapackInterface.jl/README.md

 ```
 A similar API exists for the above decompositions.
 For more information and examples please see the [documentation](https://dynarejulia.github.io/FastLapackInterface.jl/dev/).

+## Compatibility with MKL
+- some functions are not yet compatible with MKL (work in progress).
+- OpenBlas and MKL don't compute the required workspace size of some
+  functions the same way.

 ## Package version
 -   v1.x: works only with Julia >= 1.6.3